python/cpython/Doc/includes/wasm-notavail.rst

 .. include for modules that don't work on WASM

-.. availability:: not Emscripten, not WASI.
+.. availability:: not WASI.

-   This module does not work or is not available on WebAssembly platforms ``wasm32-emscripten`` and ``wasm32-wasi``.
+   This module does not work or is not available on WebAssembly.
 See :ref:`wasm-availability` for more information.